ollama/ollama/docs/faq.md

 ## How do I configure Ollama server?

-Ollama server can be configured with environment variables.
+Ollama server can be optionally configured with environment variables.

 ### Setting environment variables on Mac